Can Complexity and Uncomputability Explain Intelligence? SuperARC: A Test for Artificial Super Intelligence Based on Recursive Compression: Results

 The trends in the percentage of no-compression across all temperature values are nearly identical, as are the shapes of the confidence intervals.
 The temperature value used to generate the code does not affect the result, indicating that the temperature does not have an impact on this experiment.
 It is worth mentioning the ArnoldC case, where in fact there were not many correct cases, making it difficult to calculate a confidence interval.

-\section{SuperARC-seq}
+\subsection{SuperARC-seq}

 Based on the previous experiments, it is possible to characterise one test directly related to the SuperARC framework: the SuperARC-seq.
 The objective of this test is to quantify intelligence and related cognitive capacities, specifically, reasoning and comprehension, drawing inspiration from the work in~\cite{soler2014calculating} and the theoretical and empirical studies here introduced.
-As mentioned, this test is grounded in one of the fundamental cognitive tasks: recognising patterns and evaluating the complexity of finite sequences, which inherently requires a level of understanding in order to provide a meaningful explanation.
-In our experiment, we generated short binary sequences and tasked several advanced LLMs with deriving a formula for each sequence capable of reproducing the target sequence.
+As mentioned, this test is grounded in one of fundamental cognitive tasks: recognising patterns and evaluating the complexity of finite sequences, which inherently requires a level of comprehension in order to provide a meaningful explanation.
+In our experiment, we generated short integer sequences (100 binary and 90 integer-valued in general, as seen in subsections \ref{binseqs} and \ref{intseqs}, respectively, in Sup.
+Inf.) and tasked several advanced LLMs with deriving a formula capable of reproducing each of the target sequences.

-We classified the correct answers provided by the LLMs into three types: \begin{enumerate} \item \textbf{Prints}: The model simply reproduced the target sequence without any attempt to encode or express it logically.
-This response type reflects a failure to abstract or deduce any underlying pattern, simply outputting the sequence as is. \item \textbf{Ordinal}: The model provided a mapping based on the indices where ``1''s occur in the sequence.
-This response reflects an attempt by the model to analyse and map some logical structure to the sequence, making it more valuable than simply reproducing it verbatim. \item \textbf{Non-Both}: These responses avoided both simple reproduction and ordinal mapping, reflecting a more sophisticated approach to understanding and encoding the pattern.
+We classified the correct answers provided by the LLMs into three types: \begin{enumerate} \item \emph{Prints}: The model simply reproduced the target sequence without any attempt to encode or express it logically.
+This response type reflects a failure to abstract or deduce any underlying pattern, simply outputting the sequence as is. \item \emph{Ordinal}: The model provided a mapping based on the indices where ``1''s occur in the sequence.
+This response reflects an attempt by the model to analyse and map some logical structure to the sequence, making it more valuable than simply reproducing it verbatim.
+For integer sequences in general, a simple ASCII mapping was performed to convert from integers to binary encodings. \item \emph{Non-Both}: These responses avoided both simple reproduction and ordinal mapping, reflecting a more sophisticated approach to understanding and encoding the pattern.
 Such responses are the most valuable as they imply a deeper analysis and potentially creative logic to represent the sequence. \end{enumerate}

-Thus, from these three types of correct results (i.e., the reconstructed sequence matches exactly the original one), we have four different classes of results: Correct \& Non-Prints \& Non-Ordinal; Correct \& Ordinal; Correct \& Prints; and Incorrect.
+Thus, from these three types of correct results (i.e., the reconstructed sequence matches exactly the original one), we have four different classes of results: Correct \& Non-Both; Correct \& Ordinal; Correct \& Prints; and Incorrect.